-Welcome to Unheard Voices, a segment where we conduct interviews on prevalent issues faced by the minorities, e.g. judgments, prejudice and unfair treatment, that are usually not explicitly known in our social environments, media landscape and daily interactions with people.
+Welcome to Unheard Voices, a segment where we conduct interviews on prevalent issues faced by the minorities e.g. judgments, prejudices and unfair treatment that are usually not explicitly known in our social environments, media landscape and daily interactions with people.

 Name: Matthew Job Tan Ser Yung

 Occupation: Graduated from Nanyang Polytechnic Social Work Diploma in May 2016

 During the National Schools Judo Championships B Boys’ lightweight (73kg and under) semi-final match in 2010, the then 16-year-old went down head-first during the match, resulting in an unsafe landing (*as told by witnesses present).